 Eleazar ben Yair: And we also, of course.
 To keep fighting.

 Gen. Cornelius Flavius Silva: For how long?
-How long do you think 400 can escape 5,000?
+How long do you think four hundred can escape five thousand?

 Gen. Cornelius Flavius Silva: You invite me to try?
 Your country is one long and narrow graveyard already.
 Your cities are flatter than your deserts, your temple has been destroyed and most of the survivors are slaves.
 All for seven years of us trying.
 Give us our due, man, we know how to kill.